praneeth-b/Correlation-Analysis-in-High-Dimensional-Data/README.md

-# Correlation Analysis in Multi-Modal Data
+# Correlation Analysis in Multi-Modal Datasets
 A python implementation of the Techniques presented in '[1]' for model selection and correlation structure estimation in multiple datasets.
 Given a multi-modal dataset, this technique estimates the following:
 * The number of correlated components across the datasets.